ILadis/ts3-qs4sd/README.md

 **Missing/Planned features**:
 - Make Push-to-Talk button configurable.
-- Start/stop TeamSpeak client which is running in the background.
+- Option to stop TeamSpeak client when exiting the plugin.

 ## Building

+### Backend

 The following dependencies are required to build the TeamSpeak 3 client plugin:
 1. [mjson](https://github.com/cesanta/mjson): for JSON parsing